4.11 Animals on College Property

 E. Authority

-This policy and these procedures are maintained under the authority of the vice chancellor for administrative services.
+This policy and these procedures are maintained under the authority of the executive vice chancellor for administrative services.

 F. Related Policies